Frequently Asked Questions

 Q: What are my options for the top surface of a barrel head table ?

-A: Unless your carving is nearly flat, you will almost certainly want a flat, transparent, protective top of some kind in order to use your carving as a table top.
+A: Unless your top has no carving, or your carving is nearly flat, you will almost certainly want a flat, transparent, protective top of some kind in order to use your carving as a table top.
 The recommended options are as follows:

-1. A thin (1/4") round of window glass laid flat on the carved wood surface (diameter varies but is approximately 21.5").
-This results in a very clean look, is probably safer for the glass, and you can use cheap, thin window glass.
+- A thin (1/4″) round of window glass with polished edges laid flat on the carved wood surface (diameter varies but is approximately 21.5″ for a tenth barrel or 22.5″ for a flat head).
+This results in a very clean look and you can use cheap, thin window glass.
 However, for the tenth barrel head configuration, if someone spills a drink on the table, the liquid may run down under the glass into the carving.
-Thats not a disaster since the wood surface is well sealed, but it can be a clean-up issue.
+That’s not a disaster since the wood surface is well sealed, but it can be a clean-up issue.

-2. A thick (3/8" or more), 24" or more dia. glass round laid flat on a flat head carving, or across the rim of the end hoop of a tenth barrel carving.
+- A thick (1/2″), 24″ or more dia. glass round laid flat on a flat head carving, or across the rim of the end hoop of a tenth barrel carving.
 The diameter of the barrel head end is approximately 23 inches.
-You can have any diameter glass round custom cut, but the most affordable way to go is with standard sizes - e.g. 24" or 28" - we've used both.
-The 24" round sits on top of the tenth barrel head end hoop and overlaps about 1/2" all the way around, while the 28" overlaps about 2-1/2".
-Putting the glass on is simply a matter of setting it on the top, tho we do recommend using small vinyl or rubber spacers to avoid having the glass slide and getting scratched by the steel hoop.
-We normally include these for tenth barrels ordered as table tops.
+You can have any diameter glass round custom cut, but the most affordable way to go is with standard sizes – e.g. 24″, 26″ or 28″ – we’ve used them all.
+The 24″ round sits on top of the tenth barrel head end hoop and overlaps about 1/2″ all the way around, while the 28″ overlaps about 2-1/2″.
+Putting the glass on is simply a matter of setting it on the top, tho we do supply and recommend using small vinyl or rubber spacers to avoid having the glass slide and getting scratched by the steel hoop.
+We include these for tenth barrels ordered as table tops.

 At this time, we do not supply glass tops.
 Virtually any local glass supplier can provide you with any of these options.
-The best online glass top supplier we've found in terms of both selection and price is: http://www.glasstopsdirect.com/glasstops.php
+The best online glass top supplier we’ve found in terms of both selection and price is: http://www.glasstopsdirect.com/glasstops.php.
+They ship FedEx and their shipping packaging and pricing is great.

 Shipping Questions